Developing Principles on Data and ESCR

 Why is data so important for human rights?

 Data plays a crucial role in informing public policies and decision-making around key economic, social and cultural rights (ESCR) such as the rights to education, health, food, housing, access to water and sanitation, and a healthy environment.
 Management of natural resources, service delivery, public spending, and the assessment of development projects etc. are key public policy processes that rely on some form of data.
 Having representative and inclusive data is particularly important because if individuals and groups are not represented in data, any policy made or decisions taken on the basis of that data will not be able to address specific issues that they face and will exclude them from equal enjoyment of human rights.
+This is even more important in the context of COVID-19, where the lack of data on specific groups, particularly marginalized ones, has resulted in gaps in the development and implementation of measures that meaningfully address the needs of all.

-On the other hand, access to relevant and useful information is essential for individuals and groups to exercise their rights, as well as a key tool for exposing patterns of systemic abuse and oppression in order to hold accountable states and other powerful actors.
+In addition, access to relevant and useful information is essential for individuals and groups to exercise their rights, as well as a key tool for exposing patterns of systemic abuse and oppression in order to hold accountable states and other powerful actors.

 What’s wrong with the data currently used to make decisions about ESCR